 Alcohol can cause the body to retain excess water, causing the feet to swell.
 If the swelling continues for more than 2 days, a person should make an appointment with their doctor.

 Recurrent swelling of the feet after drinking alcohol may be a sign of an underlying issue with the heart, liver, or kidneys.

 Elevating the feet above the heart, drinking plenty of water, and reducing salt intake may all help minimize swelling.
 Soaking the feet in cold water can also relieve symptoms.

 Drinking plenty of water and wearing well-fitting, comfortable shoes that allow some ventilation can help prevent the feet from swelling in warm weather.
 Compression stockings may also help.

 An infection can cause swelling in the feet and ankles.
 People with diabetes have an increased risk of infection affecting their feet, so they should remain vigilant for any changes to this part of the body, such as blisters and sores appearing.

-Venous insufficiency occurs when a person’s blood cannot flow around the body properly.
-This is due to damaged valves causing blood to leak down the vessels and fluid retention in the lower legs, particularly around the feet and ankles.
+Venous insufficiency occurs when venous blood does not return to the heart and pools in the legs.
+This is due to damaged valves causing blood to leak down the vessels.
+This can cause fluid retention in the lower legs, particularly around the feet and ankles.